JustenPhillips/justenphillips.github.io/bankrobber.md

 # BankRobber

-This was my first active box on HTB that I was able to root, and it's rated at an insane difficulty.
-So I thought this would be a great place to start for my first write-up.
+This was my first active box on HTB that I was able to root, and it's rated at insane difficulty.
+So I thought this would be a great place to start my first write-up.
+This being a box I solved almost 6 months ago, bare with me as I try to remember exactly what I did based on scatterd notes I jotted down.

-Took me about a week of late night excursions in total isolation and focus until I was able to pop it.
-It's not easy for me to attain free-time due to my obligated daily responsibilities.
+It took me about a week of late-night excursions in total isolation until I was able to pop it.
+It's not easy for me to attain free-time due to my obligated daily responsibilities as a father and Security Analyst.
 So sleep was limited but I was very determined to get this one.

-I liked this box a lot because it consisted of vulnerabilites that I already knew how to find and exploit as I was trained by Security Consultants and Senior Penetration Testers to do so.
-Only issue I had was this box required a bot to inpersonate a admin's session and the response time for this was just not there, which was a major detourant and took me a while to notice, almost to the point that I gave up.
-After I got over that mountain and seen a reaction from my script, I was able to get inital foothold and eventually root it within a few days.
+I liked this box a lot because it consisted of vulnerabilities that I already knew how to find and exploit as I was trained by Security Consultants and Senior Penetration Testers the proper methodology to perform a PT.

+The only issue I had was this box required a bot to impersonate an admin's session and the response time for this was just not there, which was a major detour, almost to the point that I gave up.
+After I climbed that wall, I was able to get initial foothold and eventually rooted within a few days.

 ### Reconnaissance

 Well, before any PT, you first must know what is the scope of the engagement.
-What do we already know, we know that this is a Windows host from the description card and HTB provided the IP address of our target.
-So we turn to `nmap` a faithful and reliable tool that is almost as old as the internet itself.
-Then initate a scan and probe all common TCP ports to discover some services to test.
+What do we already know, what must we find out.
+We know that this is a Windows host from the description card and HTB provided the IP address of our target.
+So we turn to `Nmap` a faithful and reliable tool that is almost as old as the internet itself.
+Then initiate a scan and probe all common TCP ports to discover some services to test.
 ```bash
 # nmap -e tun0 -n -v -Pn -p80,443,445,3306 -A --reason -oN nmap.txt 10.10.10.154
 ...